AmigoAppAI/amigo-cli/docs/source/index.rst

 ..
-Mentat documentation master file, created by sphinx-quickstart on Mon Dec 18 14:03:42 2023.
+Amigo documentation master file, created by sphinx-quickstart on Mon Dec 18 14:03:42 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Mentat's documentation!
+Welcome to Amigo's documentation!
 ==================================

 .. toctree::